Did the recent devastation from flooding in and around Yellowstone National Park suddenly change your travel summer plans?

-Big Sky and West Yellowstone
+Big Sky and West Yellowstone:

 If you want to stay near the scenery of Yellowstone National Park without actually going in the park, then exploring the area around Big Sky and West Yellowstone is an excellent option.
+West Yellowstone is right by the west entrance to the park, while Big Sky is just an hour north from West Yellowstone.

 West Yellowstone is home to an incredible animal sanctuary for grizzly bears and other locally displaced animals, a fun ropes course, and multiple restaurants.